Logius-standaarden/API-Design-Rules/DesignRules.md

       <dd>
          <ul>
             <li> Step 1: A request to the base url MUST give a response and include the header "API-Version".</li>
-            <li> Step 2: The response of the header MUST have a valid Semantic Versioning number.</li>
+            <li> Step 2: The value of the header "API-Version" MUST have a valid Semantic Versioning number.</li>
          </ul>
       </dd>
    </dl>